 Within the terms and conditions of the Financial Memorandum agreed between the ESFA and the Corporation of the College, the Corporation, through its Accounting Officer, is required to prepare financial statements, and an operating and financial review for each financial year.
-These must be prepared in accordance with the 2015 Statement of Recommended Practice - Accounting for Further and Higher Education; with the College Accounts Direction 2017 to 2018 Financial Statements issued by the Education and Skills Funding Agency; the UK's Generally Accepted Accounting Practice; and which give a true and fair view of the state of affairs of the College and the result for that year.
+These must be prepared in accordance with the Statement of Recommended Practice - Accounting for Further and Higher Education; with the College Accounts Direction issued by the Education and Skills Funding Agency; the Office for Students Account Direction; the UK's Generally Accepted Accounting Practice; and which give a true and fair view of the state of affairs of the College and the result for that year.